RecordEvolution/IMCtermite/README.md

 print(channels)
 ```

-A more complete [example](python/usage.py), including the methods for obtaining the
+A more complete [example](python/examples/usage.py), including the methods for
-channels, i.a. their data and/or directly printing them to files, can be found
+obtaining the channels, i.a. their data and/or directly printing them to files,
-in the Python folder.
+can be found in the `python/examples` folder.

 ## References